 If you’re married, discuss these issues; set boundaries for yourself; set boundaries as a couple.
 Don’t build friendships or go to lunch or spend time with anyone of the opposite sex.
 It’s that simple.
 And if you’re single, have the same respect for someone else’s marriage.
 Even if both of you are single, you need to set boundaries and flee from situations where you are tempted to sin.

-In verses 31-32 Jesus addresses the limited reasons believers can divorce, in this case, for sexual immorality.
+In Matthew 5.31-32, Jesus addresses the limited reasons believers can divorce, in this case, for sexual immorality.
 Paul expands on the subject in 1 Corinthians 7.15 where he says that if an unbelieving spouse leaves or divorces a believer, the believing spouse is not under bondage in such cases.
 Those are the only two biblical grounds for divorce.

-That does not mean that a wife (or husband) must simply endure abusive, sinful, or illegal treatment at the hands of her (or his) spouse.
+It does not mean that a wife (or husband) must simply endure abusive, sinful, or illegal treatment at the hands of her (or his) spouse.
 God has made provisions in His Word to protect us, but we often fail to take advantage of them (see Matthew 18.15-17; Romans 13.1-4).
+A biblical counselor can help you make a plan to protect yourself and use the resources God has provided.

 Loving Our Enemies

-In verses 43-45 Jesus said we are to love even our enemies.
+In Matthew 5.43-45 Jesus said we are to love even our enemies.
 Biblical love isn’t primarily a feeling.
-Jesus is not commanding us to have loving feelings for our enemies, but to do the things biblical love requires.
+Jesus is not commanding us to have loving feelings for our enemies but to do the things biblical love requires.
 A good place to start is with God’s concise definition of love in 1 Corinthians 13.4-8a.

 A Note of Caution

 Loving biblically doesn’t necessarily mean you should have an ongoing relationship with someone who has abused you (or allow your children to be endangered).
 Neither does it mean that you don’t take appropriate biblical or legal action.
-And it doesn’t always mean the removal of all consequences from that person’s life, but it does mean that you should forgive, deal with any anger and bitterness, and pray for him or her.
+And it doesn’t always mean the removal of all consequences in someone’s life as we talked about yesterday in “Noah, Capital Punishment & Drunk Driving.”
+But it does mean that you should forgive, deal with any anger and bitterness, and pray for him or her.

 Allow God to speak to your heart about these issues.
 Ask Him to help you forgive, seek reconciliation where needed, and love biblically.